 India and its Culture and Traditions

-India consists of twenty-nine states, Six different languages and five major religions-Hinduism, Islam, Christianity, Buddhism, and Sikhism.
+Let’s talk about Indian culture and traditions, India consists of twenty-nine states, Six different languages & five major religions-Hinduism, Islam, Christianity, Buddhism, and Sikhism.
 It is one of the most popular countries of the world owing to its historical background, cultural diversity, and interesting traditions.

 Currently, India is the seventh largest country in terms of area and the second most populated country in the world.
 Civilization in India began about 4,500 years ago which makes it one of the world’s oldest culture.